technoweenie/masochism/README.markdown

 Considerations
 --------------

+### Thinking Sphinx

+Thinking Sphinx inspects the `connection` object to determine the database adapter.
+Because masochism works by putting the connection proxy in its place, TS will be confused about `ActiveReload::ConnectionProxy` and abort.
+A possible workaround is to monkeypatch TS right to **hardcode** our adapter after masochism has been enabled:

+    # ConnectionProxy from masochism confuses TS
+    ThinkingSphinx::Index.class_eval do
+      def adapter() :mysql end
+    end

+    ThinkingSphinx::AbstractAdapter.class_eval do
+      def self.detect(model)
+        ThinkingSphinx::MysqlAdapter
+      end
+    end

 ### Litespeed web server

 If you are using the Litespeed web server, child processes are initialized on creation,